SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 It would be helpful to reference examples of people expressing such fear if they are available online anywhere.**

+I have added a citation to the FASEB letter in response to the NIH's RFI regarding the use of preprints.

 **Lines 173-176